 Whether your back pain is the result of years of poor posture, or whether you noticed a sudden onset of pain following an injury or sporting event, chiropractors are uniquely positioned to help.
 Although chiropractors do not prescribe drugs to help the pain go away, we focus on discovering the root cause of the problem in order to find a more permanent fix.
 Chiropractors believe that by addressing the cause of the pain, the pain itself will disappear.

-Dr. Johnson is proficient in delivering gentle Activator adjustments with no twisting or bending that might aggravate your low back.
-The Activator adjustment has been shown to be highly effective for low back pain (both at Johnson Family Chiropractic and in research studies).
+Dr. Kyle Johnson at Johnson Family Chiropractic of Peoria is proficient in delivering gentle Activator adjustments with no twisting or bending that might aggravate your low back.
+The Activator adjustment has been shown to be highly effective for low back pain (both at Johnson Family Chiropractic of Peoria and in research studies).

 We offer state-of-the-art spinal decompression therapy, the standard for conservative and non-invasive treatment of disc problems.
-We also offer other therapies designed to complement the Activator adjustment: ultrasound therapy, electric stimulation of the muscles, and cold laser therapy, exercises to be performed in the comfort of your own home, soft tissue work, and some rehabilitation therapies.
+We also offer other therapies designed to complement the Activator adjustment: ultrasound therapy, electric stimulation of the muscles, exercises to be performed in the comfort of your own home, soft tissue work, and some rehabilitation therapies.

 Chiropractic may be the answer you seek for your back pain.
-Dr. Johnson's emphasis on the Activator technique also ensures you a gentle and non-aggravating adjustment during your recovery.
-See Dr. Johnson for a thorough examination and appropriate diagnosis for your low back pain, especially if you're interested in a drug-free approach to improving your body's ability to function and relieving your pain.
+Dr. Johnson's emphasis on the Activator technique also ensures you a gentle and non-aggravating treatment during your recovery.
+See Dr. Johnson, your local Peoria chiropractor, for a thorough examination and appropriate diagnosis for your low back pain, especially if you're interested in a drug-free approach to improving your body's ability to function and relieving your pain.